featured image

 Why Your Monitor Expects Exactly 800 Pixels Per Line (Even Though It Only Shows 640)

 Every VGA monitor in the world obeys an invisible contract.
-The display does not simply receive pixel data — it requires a precisely timed sequence of active pixels, blank intervals, and synchronization pulses, repeated line by line, frame by frame.
+The display doesn’t simply receive pixel data — it requires a precisely timed sequence of active pixels, blank intervals, and synchronization pulses, repeated line by line, frame by frame.
 If a single pixel clock cycle is out of place, the screen tears, rolls, or goes black entirely.

 This tutorial walks through the simple_480p module in this Wordle project — a compact Verilog module that generates the exact timing signals a 640×480 VGA display demands.
-By the end, you will understand how two ten-bit counters and a handful of comparators produce a stable sixty-frame-per-second video signal.
+By the end, you’ll understand how two ten-bit counters and a handful of comparators produce a stable sixty-frame-per-second video signal.
 No external IP cores, no vendor primitives — just counter arithmetic.

-🔵 Deep Dive: VGA timing is governed by the VESA DMT (Display Monitor Timing) standard.
+VGA timing is governed by the VESA DMT (Display Monitor Timing) standard.
 The 640×480 @ 60 Hz mode has been supported by every monitor manufactured since 1987.
 Understanding it is foundational to any display-adjacent hardware design.

 What You Need to Know Before Starting

-The Raster Scanner: Two Counters Drawing an Invisible Grid
+A Typewriter Drawing an Invisible Grid

 Think of a VGA display as a typewriter.
 A carriage sweeps left to right across the page, laying down characters.
 At the end of each line, the carriage returns and the paper advances one line.
 When the bottom of the page is reached, the paper feeds back to the top.

 A VGA signal works the same way.
 A horizontal counter (sx) sweeps from pixel 0 to pixel 799 on each line.
 When it wraps, a vertical counter (sy) advances from line 0 to line 524.
-At every position, the display checks whether it is inside the visible area, inside a blanking interval, or inside a sync pulse.
+At every position, the display checks whether it’s inside the visible area, inside a blanking interval, or inside a sync pulse.

-The entire timing generator is just these two counters and a few comparators:
+The entire timing generator is just these two counters and a few comparators.

-Step 1: Define the timing boundaries
+Step 1: Define the Timing Boundaries

 The VGA 640×480 standard specifies four regions per horizontal line.
 These constants encode them as pixel-clock cycle counts, zero-indexed: